easypanel-io/website/docs/05-templates/umami/index.md

 ## Description

-Umami is an open source, privacy-focused alternative to Google Analytics.
-It allows you to gather the data you need while respecting the privacy of your users.
-Umami does not collect any personal information, does not use cookies, does not track users across websites, and is GDPR compliant.
-It helps you stay compliant with data privacy laws by anonymizing all collected data.
-Umami is easy to use and understand, with simple analytics that fit on a single page.
-It is an open source project that is transparent, battle-tested, and community supported.
+Umami is a privacy-focused, open-source alternative to Google Analytics.
+It is designed to respect user privacy by not collecting any personal information, using cookies, or tracking users across websites.
+It is GDPR compliant and ensures that all data collected is anonymized, making it impossible to identify any individual user.
+Umami is simple and easy to use, collecting only the metrics you care about and presenting them on a single page.
+It is a reliable and transparent product with over 4 million downloads.
+With Umami, you can own your data and stay compliant with ever-changing data privacy laws.

 ## Instructions